 The core of the Christian faith is the death of Jesus of Nazareth[1] and his ascension from the dead.
 The cross was a cruel, horrible, and terrible punishment.
 But it’s also the scene of Jesus Christ demonstrating his love for sinners by bearing their guilt and punishment.

 The Romans were skilled executioners who kept their prisoners as close to the brink of death as possible.
 Thus, Jesus’ killing was not simple.
 Since crucifixions could take a few days, we must comprehend what happened to Jesus to celebrate Easter and remember his sacrifice daily.
-It raises the question, “For how long was Jesus on the cross?”
+It raises the question, “How long was Jesus on the cross?”

 Contents